 The future of hosting is regional performance and decentralization…

-Long live open source!
+Long live open source.
 Long live free speech!

 Managed SlickStack hosting:

-Our favorite cloud networks right now:
+Some of our favorite cloud networks right now:

-We have our eyes on these networks:
+We have our eye on these networks:

 - Linode (USA, Europe, Asia).
 The geekier, older cloud.
 UI is getting a lot better, and performance is pretty good (in between regular networking issues at a few of their datacenters) but their AUP, professionalism, and support response times still need serious work.
 They will also shut off your servers without notice if they receive abuse complaints about e.g. malware, unlike other clouds.
 Also nitpicky and clueless in terms of free speech and Section 230 protections.
 But they have promised us these issues are being reviewed.
+“We were here first” will not work much longer.

 - Upcloud (USA, Europe).
 They’ve won some benchmarks like CentminMod due to using only NVMe SSD disks and high quality hardware.
 This is easier for them to offer, however, because they are a smaller company with less datacenter options than other players.
 We’ve asked them directly about their policies and they confirmed that all customers regardless of location must abide by the GDPR since their company is based in Finland.
 Their policies on content and free speech are a bit vague and unestablished, but generally speaking their team stated that they would only censor content or ask customers to “leave” if they received a direct complaint via the Finnish police.
-While the hardware seems impressive, their policies and relationship with European laws are probably not the best choice for some companies around the world.
+While the hardware seems impressive, their policies and relationship with European laws are probably not the best choice for most companies around the world.

 - UltraVPS (USA)